Home

 A series of 11 x 17 mini posters were created to assist with Cooperative Extension’s transition to 3 Extension Regions.
 For each region, mini posters were created with maps of selected data.
 There are also mini posters with population data by region and by area within each region.

 Every 5 years the USDA's National Agricultural Statistical Service conducts the Census of Agriculture.
-In May, 2019 the first results from the 2017 Census of Agriculture were released.
-This issue of Kentucky: By the Numbers provides an update to the issue based on the 2012 Census of Agriculture.
-Profiles include a wide array of data including farm and producer/operator characteristics.
+This issue of Kentucky: By the Numbers provides data from the 2017 Ag Census including farm and producer/operator characteristics.

 Eastern Kentucky by the Numbers profiles now available